Skip to Content

 Behavioral Adaptations

 A migration is an animal’s temporary relocation to different habitats.
 For loons, this occurs seasonally.
-The entire species travels south to regions along the Pacific and Atlantic coasts (sometimes over 1,000 miles) between September and November.
+The species travels south to regions along the Pacific and Atlantic coasts (sometimes over 1,000 miles) between September and November.
 In late spring, they return to the northern parts of the U.S. and Canada.

 While it’s easy to understand why loons leave their northern territories during winter for the warmer, more plentiful waters of the southern coasts, the question is, why do they return north instead of just staying where it’s warm?
 There is a straightforward answer: to attract mates and breed.